JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-Reasoners.md

 Reasoners are classes that can perform reasoning on Graphs/Triple Stores to infer additional triples.
 These classes must implement the [IInferenceEngine](https://dotnetrdf.github.io/api/html/T_VDS_RDF_Query_Inference_IInferenceEngine.htm) interface.

-Reasoners are attached to Graphs/Triple Stores using the `dnr:reasoner` property as described in [[UserGuide/Configuration/Graphs|Configuration API - Graphs]] and [[UserGuide/Configuration/Triple Stores|Configuration API - Triple Stores]].
+Reasoners are attached to Graphs/Triple Stores using the `dnr:reasoner` property as described in [[Configuration API - Graphs|UserGuide-Configuration-Graphs]] and [[Configuration API - Triple Stores|UserGuide-Configuration-Triple-Stores]].

 # Basic Configuration